 Their behaviour in these environments will sit somewhere between the poles of competition and cooperation.

 Graepel extends this idea to AI.

 "The claim here is that it will be possible to develop an intelligent agent if we just view it in isolation," he said.

 Learning through competition to become the world's best Go player

 Go has been played for thousands of years and has 40 million players of players today.
 It’s also incredibly complex, which is what made it a compelling challenge for computer scientists.

 In chess, there is an average of 30 possible moves from every position.
 In Go, that number is closer to 300.
 This search space is enormous and makes it hard to evaluate the benefit of each move.

-The AlphaGo teamed trained a neural network on hundreds of games of historical data about positions and moves made by Go champions.
+The AlphaGo team trained a neural network on hundreds of games-worth of historical data about positions and moves made by Go champions.
 In May 2017, the programme defeated Ke Jie, the world's number one player.

 That version relied on hundreds of thousands of games of human data to develop its understanding.
 Its successor, AlphaGo Zero, would learn without this human input.

 To do this, the AlphGo team devised a way it could autonomously build a curriculum that supported progressive learning through a system known as self-play.
 This involved setting it up as a multi-agent problem in which AlphaGo Zero could play against itself to sharpen its skills.